Network Representation Using Graph Root Distributions: Background

 The notion ``$\stackrel{w.i.}{=}$'' defines an equivalence relation on the space of all symmetric functions that map $[0,1]^2$ to $[0,1]$.
 We use $\tilde W$ to denote the equivalence class containing $W$.

 When $W_1$ and $W_2$ are not weakly isomorphic, then they lead to different distributions of exchangeable random graphs.
 In this case, the sub-graph counts have different distributions under $W_1$ and $W_2$.
-Such a sampling distribution difference can be linked to the cut-distance between two graphons, defined as
+Such a sampling distribution difference can be linked to the cut-distance, defined as

 where $h_1$, $h_2$ range over all measure-preserving mappings.
-From the definition of cut-distance it is clear that the distance remains the same if one or both of $W_1$ and $W_2$ is replaced by another function in the same equivalence class.
+It can be shown that $W_1\stackrel{w.i.}{=}W_2$ if and only if $\delta_\square(W_1, W_2)=0$.
 Therefore, the cut-distance $\delta_\square(\cdot,\cdot)$ can also be used to measure the distance between two equivalence classes $\tilde W_1$ and $\tilde W_2$.
-It can be shown that $W_1\stackrel{w.i.}{=}W_2$ if and only if $\delta_\square(W_1, W_2)=0$.
-Here we will use the cut-distance to measure the closeness of two exchangeable random graph distributions.
 We will also adopt the terminology used in \cite{Lovasz12} to call the function $W$ a \emph{graphon} (abbreviation for ``graph function'').
 In the rest of this paper we will often use a graphon $W$ to represent its equivalence class.
-When we say an exchangeable random graph is sampled from a graphon $W$, we mean an arbitrary element in the equivalence class $\tilde W$.